EinsteinToolkit/et2022uidaho/_lectures/10-Talk2/index.md

 ---
 layout: default
 usemathjax: true
-title: "Talk 2"
+title: Talk/Lecture: TBA
-author: TBA
+author: Helvi Witek
-institution: TBA
+institution: University of Illinois Urbana-Champaign
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"